Israel-Molestina/Israel-Molestina.github.io/README.md

 ### Within the application you will find
 * A responsive layout
 * Responsive images
-* A consistent navbar accross each page
+* A consistent navbar across each page
-* Working links within the navbar to the About, Contact and Porfolio pages
+* Working links within the navbar to the About, Contact and Portfolio pages
 * My personal bio, headshot, social media and projects
 * A sticky header and footer